 Transistors and diodes have a P-N junction inside the case.
-The former can be used as an amplifier or switch with a potential (voltage) applied to create current flowing in the forward direction (against the schematic diagram arrow).
+These devices can be used as amplifiers or switches with a potential (voltage) applied to create current flowing in the forward direction (against the schematic diagram arrow).

 They also can be used as a variable capacitor.
-The P-N junction on either device has a "space" in the middle in the form of capacitance called the "depletion zone".
+The P-N junction has a "space" in the middle in the form of capacitance called the "depletion zone".
 By applying a DC (reverse) voltage across this zone will affect it.
 This is also called "bias" across the zone.
 More reverse bias results in more space, thus, causing less capacitance.
 In a RF circuit this can mean higher frequency, in general.